 Scholarly Commons Citation

 Cole, David, "The Taint of Torture: The Roles of Law and Policy in Our Descent to the Dark Side" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 908.
+908.